Web Analytics

 McLemore house in franklin tennessee

 Franklin, Tennessee has a lot of stories to tell.
-Alma McLemore sat with me on the porch swing of McLemore House and told me some of that story.
-Alma's Porch Talks are famous around Franklin for telling about the town's African American history.
+Alma McLemore sat with me on the porch swing of McLemore House and told me one of there stories.
+Alma is famous around Franklin for telling about the town's African American history.

 woman at old fashioned stove in McLemore house